- The Tseng College

-The Annotated Code of Maryland (Annotated Code, Education Article 11-202.2.(d)(1) and (2) allow for a refund to any Maryland resident who has completed 60% or less of a course, term, or programs within the applicable billing period.
+The Annotated Code of Maryland (Annotated Code, Education Article 11-202.2.(d)(1) and (2) allows for a refund to any Maryland resident who has completed 60% or less of a course, term or programs within the applicable billing period.

-The minimum refund for a Maryland student who withdraws or is terminated after completing only a portion of a course, program, or term within the applicable billing period is as follows:
+The minimum refund for a Maryland student who withdraws or is terminated after completing only a portion of a course, term or program within the applicable billing period is as follows: